suumiizxc/suumiizxc/README.md

 ### Hi there 😜🍕🍔🍔🍟🌭🌭🍿🧂🥓🍺🍻
-## I really like to learn programming and computing analysis. </strong>
+## I am bad user for github hehehe 😅😅

 ----